sfbozkurt/SRGAN-for-Image-Super-Resolution-PyTorch-with-Bicubic-SRCNN-Baselines/README.md

 **4.1 Data prep**
     Place DIV2K under ./archive2.
-By default we use HR 128×128 crops and generate LR 32×32 pairs on‑the‑fly; values are mapped from [0,1] → [−1,1] to match Tanh.
+By default we use HR 128×128 crops and generate LR 32×32 pairs on‑the‑fly; values are mapped from [0,1] → [−1,1] to match Tanh.<br>

 **4.2 Training**
     Phase A — Pretraining (MSE only, generator).
     Phase B — Fine‑tuning (GAN + perceptual + TV + pixel).
-    SRCNN baseline.
+    SRCNN baseline.<br>

 **4.3 Evaluation & Inference**